ed-rw/technical_writing/software_org_rubric/software_org_rubric.md

 tactics](https://diogomonica.com/2018/10/07/a-pirates-take-on-strategy-vs-tactics/)).
 This is why we can talk about the vision for a single team, or for a department.

+If you can answer yes to the following questions, I would consider the vision for the company to be in a good place.
-Is this strategy communicated?
-Is it coherent?
-Can teams connect the work they are doing to the vision for their team, and for the company?
+* Is the strategy communicated?
+* Is it coherent?
+* Can teams connect the work they are doing to the vision for their team, and for the company?

 #### Developer Input